 MY SEARCH

 Searching for ways to reduce the animal mayhem, I began experimenting with various temporary shelters like the plastic mesh cone shown below.
-Curiously enough, the period of intense predation for longleaf seedlings only seems to last a few weeks, perhaps demarcated by the appearance of secondary needles.
+Curiously enough, I also found that the period of intense predation for longleaf seedlings only seems to last a few weeks, perhaps demarcated by the appearance of secondary needles.
 The presence of a shelter during this brief period significantly reduced losses to BRBs (although I did occasionally find evidence that deer had made sport of the shelters themselves!).
-Further, the removal of the shelter a couple of months later does not seem to produce the same uptick in predation that accompanies planting.
+Further, the removal of the shelter a couple of months later did not seem to produce the same uptick in predation that accompanies planting.

 BRB on day of planting, at 6 weeks with mesh shield, and at three years (on superior microsite)